cryptomator/cryptomator.github.io/content/comparisons/axcrypt-alternative.en.md

 ---

-<p class="text-sm text-gray-600 italic mt-8">This comparison is based on information available as of September 2025.
-Features and pricing may have changed since then.</p>
+<p class="text-sm text-gray-600 italic mt-8">Information as of September 2025.
+Features and pricing may have changed.</p>